akamai/customersuccess-compute-workshop/README.md

-Linode Site Failover Workshop
+Customer Success Data Stream + ELK + Locust Workshop
 ======================

 # About

-Package of template files, examples, and illustrations for the Linode Site Failover Workshop Exercise.
+Package of template files, examples, and illustrations for the Customer Success Workshop Exercise.

 # Contents